wellesley-cs325/wellesley-cs325.github.io/index.md

 The CS325 syllabus and course materials are influenced by and derived in part from:

 * INLS 690 at the University of North Carolina Chapel Hill (William Payne)
-* CS220 at Wellesley College (Orit Shaer, Catherine Delcourt, Vinitha Gadiraju)
+* CS 220 at Wellesley College (Orit Shaer, Catherine Delcourt, Vinitha Gadiraju)
 * CSE 493e at the University of Washington (Jennifer Mankoff)
 * CSCI 5849 at the University of Colorado Boulder (Shaun Kane)
 * Accessibility as Creative Practice (NYU Ability Project, Stefanie Koseff)